lanreyyobi/packer/Labs/Lab 07 - Building Multiple Image Types - Linux.md

 - Task 3: Build Images for different operating systems

 ### Task 1: Update Packer Template to support Multiple Operating Systems
 The Packer AWS builder supports the ability to create an AMI for multiple operating systems.
-The source AMIs are specific to the operating sysetm being deployed, so we will need to specify a unique source for each unique operating system image.
+The source AMIs are specific to the operating system being deployed, so we will need to specify a unique source for each unique operating system image.

 ### Step 1.1.1